JohnL3/milestone-project-five/README.md

   - Made changes to models as everything to do with profile image is handled within accounts user profile
 - I made changes to how ajax functions are used
   - I changed js functions to use submit rather than on click
-  - And now submit a form via ajax
   - I adjusted views.py so i can use django function is_valid() to check forms submitted via ajax
 - I updated relevant tests.py to make sure they passed after all changes had being made.